-The following expectations outline Chilliwack Secondary School's policy on personal electronic devices:

-- Student will refrain from using their personal electronic devices during class time; however, individual classroom teachers will determine their classroom policy and clearly outline it to their students - Teachers will use their discretion as to what is an acceptable use of technology in the classroom.
-The individual classroom teacher's policy will outline clear expectations and consequences - Teachers reserve the right to confiscate personal electronic devices and place them in a secure location for as long as is deemed appropriate, and refer the student to the appropriate administrator if necessary - At no time is it permissible for students to take pictures or video other students, staff, or guests without their expressed permission or consent - It should be stressed that Chilliwack Secondary School and its staff are not responsible for lost or stolen items and students should exercise caution when choosing to bring these items to the school
+Teachers will use their discretion as to what is an acceptable use of technology in the classroom.
+The individual classroom teacher's policy will outline clear expectations and consequences

+If a cell phone is misused during class time, teachers reserve the right to confiscate personal electronic devices and place them in a secure location for as long as is deemed appropriate, and refer the student to the appropriate administrator if necessary

+It should be stressed that Chilliwack Secondary School and its staff are not responsible for lost or stolen items and students should exercise caution when choosing to bring these items to the school.